 It boosts biodiversity and flood-based ecosystems.
 Floating rice paddies create excellent wildlife habitats, attracting fish and large birds, which are also protein sources for delta dwellers.

 It can be grown without the use of agrochemicals, which deteriorates the soil and kills fish—the most important source of animal protein in Myanmar—and is dangerous to humans.

 It's surprisingly nutritious.
-It is about 11% higher in protein than white rice, has about 5 times more Vitamin E (antioxidants) than white rice, and holds Vitamin B1, which helps convert carbs into energy and Anthocyanin (also high in antioxidants).
+According to AGU, floating rice is about 11% higher in protein than white rice, has about 5 times more Vitamin E (antioxidants) than white rice, and holds Vitamin B1, which helps convert carbs into energy and contains Anthocyanin (also high in antioxidants).

-Flood-based production systems aren't just about traditional rice, they also present new livelihood opportunities for women.
-Involving women in small-scale aquaculture has been shown to boost household food security and sales from surplus catch can boost income, according to a Worldfish study in Myanmar.
+Flood-based production systems aren't just about traditional rice; they also present new livelihood opportunities for women.
+Involving women in small-scale aquaculture has been shown to boost household food security.
+Sales from surplus catch can boost income, according to a Worldfish study in Myanmar.

 It can help maintain soil moisture in dry conditions.
 Although it is time consuming to clear, the thick straw left behind by the rice crop at the end of the season can be used as mulch for other crops in the summer, trapping moisture in the ground.

 Its field spaces can be used for flood retention in the case of extreme flooding, and storage could potentially recharge groundwater in downstream communities.
 It also requires less modification of the natural landscape.